 Retention & Monetization

-For every $1 of current MRR, the aim is to have it grow to $1.10 or more over time.
+- Net Dollar Retention: For every $1 of current MRR, aim to grow it to $1.10 or more.

 Implementation: Inside Otto's Growth Flywheel